Ronaldo's goal met with mixed reaction - TSN.ca

 Ronaldo's powerful, angled goal, the second of the match and his fourth of the season, was met by applause and boos in the Italian league game at the home of Udinese.
 Ronaldo and Juventus finished 2-0 winners.

+"Ronaldo had a good game," Juventus coach Massimiliano Allegri said.
+"He's been training serenely and tonight he scored an extraordinary goal."

-Just over a week ago, Kathryn Mayorga filed a civil lawsuit in Nevada saying she was raped by Ronaldo in Las Vegas in 2009.
+Just over a week ago, Kathryn Mayorga filed a civil lawsuit in the U.S. saying she was raped by Ronaldo in Las Vegas in 2009.
 Police have re-opened an investigation.
 Ronaldo has denied the accusation.

+Ronaldo was not available for questions after the match, and Allegri wouldn't speculate what has been going through Ronaldo's mind away from the soccer field.

+"Off the pitch, I don't know, because I don't live with him at home," Allegri said.
+"I see him on the pitch and he's serene.
+He trains, he plays and he scores goals — that's the most important thing."

 Ronaldo played last for Juventus last weekend in Serie A, but midweek he missed a Champions League game because of an automatic suspension from a red card and was left out of Portugal's squad for upcoming international matches.